beegramin9/ReactJS-Nomad-MovieApp/README.md

 This is to announce the completion of making an movie list app with ReactJS.
 This app runs through the basics of React.
 The current stable version is v0.0.1.

+This project fetchs an movie list api, added with custom responsive design.
+It follows the conventional React folder structure which makes it scalable and sustainable.
+There are many reusable features such as custom useFetchAPIandPagination Hook, styled components and HashRouters, loading spinner.
+The social media icons at the header and footer leads to my social accounts, and About page contains a prologue of this project.

 # Overview
 ![React-gif](https://user-images.githubusercontent.com/58083434/126056798-e5040fef-fc25-4235-a3ea-42ee52e04775.gif)